LibraryCarpentry/lc-shell/_episodes/03-working-with-files-and-folders.md

 > On a blank command prompt, hit the up arrow key and notice that the previous
 > command you typed appears before your cursor.
 We can continue pressing the
 > up arrow to cycle through your previous commands.
 The down arrow cycles back
 > toward your most recent command.
-This is another important labour-saving
+This is another important
 > function and something we'll use a lot.
 {: .callout}